learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 # Freq: MS, Name: co2, dtype: float64
 ```

-Looking at the index values, we can see that our timeseries now carries aggregated data on monthly terms, shown as `Freq: MS`.
+Looking at the index values, we can see that our time series now carries aggregated data on monthly terms, shown as `Freq: MS`.

 ### Time-series Index Slicing for Data Selection